River Eo, Oscos and Terras de Burón

 The Biosphere Reserve of Río Eo, Oscos and Terras de Burón was declared as such by UNESCO in 2007, making it the first community to be so designated outside the network of protected natural areas.
 It is also the first to be shared by two autonomous communities, Asturias and Galicia.

-This area has a wide variety of landscape units.
+This area has a great variety of landscape units.
 In addition, its rich natural heritage associated with the mouth of the Eo and the valleys of the river basins that form the backbone of its space, allows you to enjoy beautiful beaches and steep cliffs.
 The optimal conservation of its forest formations are a good representation of the western Cantabrian mid-mountains, and no less important is the ethnographic and architectural wealth of the area.

 The undeniable natural beauty of the Principality is evident in its five territories recognised as Biosphere Reserves, and in the fact that a third of its territory - 340,000 hectares - has some form of conservation status.